apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/standard-widgets.md

 #### `styles`

 `styles` specifies an array of valid CKEditor styles, which will appear on the "Style" dropdown menu if it is included in the `toolbar`.
 Each style has a `name` property and an `element` property.
 Most semantic HTML5 elements are allowed here.

+If multiple styles are included, it will default to a paragraph style.
+If this array only includes one style, that style will be used in the text editor by default.

 Learn more about connfiguring the rich text widget in [the CKEditor configuration section](/howtos/ckeditor.md).